athenian-computational-thinking/athenian-cs-mkdocs/docs/ct-projects.md

 ### [Conservatory of Flowers Quiz Game CK '23](https://github.com/athenian-ct-projects/Conservatory-of-Flowers-CK) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Conservatory-of-Flowers-CK)](https://repl.it/github/athenian-ct-projects/Conservatory-of-Flowers-CK)
 * This is a true/false game for the Conservatory of Flowers focus day.
 * Maybe don't take off points when it's wrong.
 Otherwise, it's always going to return an even number.
 For example, getting nine correct will return a score of 8/10.
 Also, it's possible to go into negative points.
 MA

 ## Epidemic Day

 ### [Epidemic Day Board Game AL '23](https://github.com/athenian-ct-projects/Epidemic-Day-AL) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Epidemic-Day-AL)](https://repl.it/github/athenian-ct-projects/Epidemic-Day-AL)
 * This is a board game for Epidemic Day.
 Don't forget the game board!
+* Is there any change in Jungle, Outlands, Boroughs, or Megalopolis?
+Also, it would be great if the game automatically pressed 3 or 4 for the cards with automatic death or success.
+MA

 ### [Epidemic Journey: A Board Game KK '23](https://github.com/athenian-ct-projects/Epidemic-Day-KK) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Epidemic-Day-KK)](https://repl.it/github/athenian-ct-projects/Epidemic-Day-KK)
 * A game board is required for this game.
+* Make it so that it doesn't break when it asks to select a number and I press a letter?
+MA

 ## Farm to Table Day

 ### [Farm to Table Board Game HF '23](https://github.com/athenian-ct-projects/Farm-to-Table-Day-HF) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Farm-to-Table-Day-HF)](https://repl.it/github/athenian-ct-projects/Farm-to-Table-Day-HF)
 * This is a board game.
 Be sure to get the game board!
+* If I select 5 and there are only four answers, it tells me to select a new answer, but when I do, it gives a error.
+MA

 ## Harry Potter Day

 ### [Harry Potter Trivia Game JH '23](https://github.com/athenian-ct-projects/Harry-Potter-Day-JH) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Harry-Potter-Day-JH)](https://repl.it/github/athenian-ct-projects/Harry-Potter-Day-JH)
 * This is a digital trivia game.
 No additional materials are required.
+* Have a score counter?
+MA

 ### [Harry Potter Sorting Hat MM '23](https://github.com/athenian-ct-projects/Harry-Potter-Day-MM) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Harry-Potter-Day-MM)](https://repl.it/github/athenian-ct-projects/Harry-Potter-Day-MM)
 * This is a sorting hat quiz for Harry Potter Day.
 No additional materials are required.
+* How do the houses correspond to the points?
+MA

 ### [Harry Potter Sorting Hat SN '23](https://github.com/athenian-ct-projects/Harry-Potter-Day-SN) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Harry-Potter-Day-SN)](https://repl.it/github/athenian-ct-projects/Harry-Potter-Day-SN)
 * This is a sorting hat quiz for Harry Potter Day.
 No additional materials are required.
 * Needs editing to deal with images (or not).
+*

 ### [Harry Potter Board Game MR '23](https://github.com/athenian-ct-projects/Harry-Potter-Day-MR) &nbsp; [![Run on Repl.it](https://repl.it/badge/github/athenian-ct-projects/Harry-Potter-Day-MR)](https://repl.it/github/athenian-ct-projects/Harry-Potter-Day-MR)
 * There is a game board that goes with this game.